 - Why It Works: This reinstalls

-cleanly, fixing launcher issues. - If It Fails: Check for antivirus blocking the script.
+pipcleanly, fixing launcher issues. - If It Fails: Check for antivirus blocking the script.

-What might prevent a script like get-pip.py
+What might prevent a script like get-pip.py from running?

 6. Run Command Prompt as Administrator

-Permission issues can cause the error, especially in protected directories like C:\Program Files
+Permission issues can cause the error, especially in protected directories like C:\Program Files.

 - Steps: